ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 Jane
 ```

-For convenience, query parameters, form data, and JSON object body entities are all treated as dictionaries, and their values are directly accessible as action input properties.
-This behavior is not the case for web actions, which opt to handle HTTP request entities more directly, or when the web action receives an entity that is not a JSON object.
+For convenience, query parameters, form data, and JSON object body entities are all treated as dictionaries, and their values are directly accessible as Action input properties.
+This behavior is not the case for Web Actions, which opt to handle HTTP request entities more directly, or when the Web Action receives an entity that is not a JSON object.

 See the following example that uses a "text" content-type, as was shown previously.
 ```